Willy-Kimura/BootMeUp/README.md

 - The property `AdministrativeMode` lets you check whether your application is currently being run with Administrative privileges.
 - The property `Exception` provides error information regarding the failed addition of the program either to the *Registry* or the Windows *Startup* Folder.

+The above scenario will help cater for any issues that may be encountered in the process of registering your application for startup.
+However as indicated before, there are very less likely chances that this may occur as BootMeUp uses a *fail-retry* mode with all its present startup options to ensure that your application is registered to boot once Windows launches.

+#### Additional Properties and Methods

+##### Properties

+- `AdministrativeMode`: As discussed earlier, this property lets you check whether your application is currently being run with Administrative privileges.

+- `RunWhenDebugging`: Gets or sets a value indicating whether booting will be enabled or disabled when debugging.
+This means that when this property is enabled, your application will be registered for startup when debugging through Visual Studio.
+By default, always set it to `false` unless needed.
+-   `ShortcutExists`: Checks whether the application has an active shortcut link created in the Windows *Startup* folder.
+- `ShortcutPath`: Gets the path to the application shortcut created either when the Registry fails or when the default `BootArea` is set to `BootAreas.StartupFolder`.
+- `ParentForm`: Gets or sets the component's parent form.
+This is mainly necessary when the component is used from the Designer.
+- `Tag`: Use this property if you wish to add programmer-supplied data associated with the component.

+##### Methods

+- `Register()`: This method acts as an alternative to the `Enabled` property when set to `true`.
+It registers an application based on the user-provided settings.
+- `Register(TargetUsers targetUser)`: As a variant of the `Register()` method, this method allows you to specify the target user to register with while including other user-provided settings.
+- `Unregister()`: This method also acts as an alternative to the `Enabled` property when set to `false`.
+It unregisters an application based on the user-provided settings.
+- `KeyExists()`: Checks whether the application has a startup key created in the System Registry as per the default provided `TargetUser`.
+- `KeyExists(TargetUsers targetUser)`: Checks whether the application has a startup key created in the System Registry as per the `targetUser` specified.
+- `KeyVaries()`: Checks whether the application has a startup key that varies with its current location in the System Registry as per the default provided `TargetUser`.
+- `KeyVaries(TargetUsers targetUser)`: Checks whether the application has a startup key that varies with its current location in the System Registry as per the `targetUser` specified.
+- `CreateShortcut()`: Creates a shortcut for the application in the Windows *Startup* folder.
+- `DeleteShortcut()`: Deletes any shortcut created for the application in the Windows *Startup* folder.